Samsung/ONE/compiler/q-implant-qparam-test/README.md

    - circle file is used as source of `q-implant`

-Step 1: Generate qparam file(.json) and numpy array(.npy) through the operator python file.
+Step 1: Generate qparam file(.json) and numpy array(.npy) through the operator python file. operator python file that is in qparam folder name from TensorFlowLiteRecipes.
 ```
 operator file -> qparam file, numpy array
 ```